mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

     Estimating :math:`\nu_j` amounts to modeling the relationship between features and is arguably an easier task than estimating the relationship between features and the target.
 This 'model-X' assumption was for instance argued in :footcite:t:`Chamma_NeurIPS2023`, :footcite:t:`candes2018panning`.
-Consequently, simple predictive models such as regularized linear models or decision trees can be used to estimate :math:`\nu_j`.
+    For example, in genetics, features such as single nucleotide polymorphisms (SNPs) are the basis of complex biological processes that result in an outcome (phenotype), such as a disease.
+Predicting the phenotype from SNPs is challenging, whereas modeling the relationships between SNPs is often easier due to known correlation structures in the genome (linkage disequilibrium).
+As a result, simple predictive models such as regularized linear models or decision trees can be used to estimate :math:`\nu_j`.

 Inference